istio/istio/pilot/README.md

 ## Test environment ##

-Manager tests require an access to a Kubernetes cluster.
+Manager tests require an access to a Kubernetes cluster version >=1.5.
 Each test creates a temporary namespace and deletes it on completion.
 Please configure your `kubectl` to point to a development cluster before invoking the tests.

 To let Bazel sandboxes access the cluster, please add a symbolic link to your repository pointing to your Kubernetes configuration file: